 - Smart Contracts Phase – This will be a functionality on the exchange that will allow businesses and associates to sign legal contracts and other terms of the agreement on COSS, securing legal proceedings using the blockchain’s public ledger.

 - Remittance Phase – Using COSS, individuals will be able to process international money transfers with ease.

 - Third-Party Plugins Phase – This phase will focus on providing innovative plugin functionalities to COSS’s users.

-First off, we have to remember that COSS.io is still in a beta state, which means that it is open to suggestion and changes.
-However, the team has a clear vision ahead, which means that we might see it as a sustainable and successful crypto exchange like few of its competitors.
+First off, we have to remember that COSS.io is still in a beta state, which means that it is open to suggestions and changes.
+However, the team has a clear vision ahead, which means that we might see it as a sustainable and successful crypto exchange (successful exchange review) like a few of its competitors.
 COSS.io brings up an interesting concept of making cryptocurrency an easy and widely accepted currency and payment denomination.
-At time of writing, it’s ranked a humble 107th on Coin Market Cap for exchanges by 24/hr volume, but if it can deliver on all of the features it’s looking to implement, then COSS.io could be a big player moving forward.
+At the time of writing, it’s ranked a humble 107th on Coin Market Cap for exchanges by 24/hr volume, but if it can deliver on all of the features it’s looking to implement, then COSS.io could be a big player moving forward.

 Read more about other exchanges